api-platform/docs/core/dto.md

         #tags: [ 'api_platform.data_transformer' ]
 ```

 To manage the output, it's exactly the same process.
-For example with `BookOutput` being:
+For example, we have the following `BookOutput`:

 ```php
 <?php